MAdriaansens/Phylogeny_of_CPA/Step1_Database_creation/Eukarya_DB/README.md

 **After running both scripts and doing some testing you should have:**

 245 proteomes.

-A database of eukaryotic proteomes with sequence ids agnostic of species origin A .tsv file containing the new protein id, taxonomy, and sequence (among other information)
+A database of eukaryotic proteomes with sequence ids agnostic of species origin.
+A .tsv file containing the new protein id, taxonomy, and sequence (among other information)